A crowded world's population hits 7 billion

 "The child will face a lot of challenges," said Sona Sharma, director for advocacy and communications at the Population Foundation of India.

-"Getting proper nutritional food, clean drinking water and even basics such as medical care such as immunizations to help her survive the first few years will be challenging."
+"Getting proper nutritional food, clean drinking water and even basics such as medical care such as immunisations to help her survive the first few years will be challenging."

 With the world's population more than doubling over the last half century, basics like food and water are under more strain than ever, say experts, and providing for an additional 2-3 billion people in the next 50 years is a serious worry.